matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 - Constructing an exception is rather expensive because it entails capturing the recording information about all stack frames on the current thread.
 Sometimes, we know that that information is never going to be used for a given exception; e.g. the stacktrace will never be printed.
-In that case, there is an implementation trick that we can use in a custom exception to cause the information to not be captured
+In that case, there is an implementation trick that we can use in a custom exception to cause the information to not be captured.

-- The stack frame information needed for stacktraces, is captured when the Throwable constructors call the Throwable.fillInStackTrace() method.
-This method is public, which means that a subclass can override it
+- The stack frame information needed for stack traces, is captured when the Throwable constructors call the Throwable.fillInStackTrace() method.
+This method is public, which means that a subclass can override it.

 ```java
 public class MyException extends Exception {